tenatek/atlan/README.md

 # Atlan

-Quickly create a CRUD REST API with Express and MongoDB.
+A framework that takes in your database schemas, and creates a full-blown Web CRUD API.
+For use with Express and MongoDB.

-**WARNING:** work in progress.
-ETA to production: March 2018.

-Includes:

-* Schema definition & validation
+It includes the following features:

+* Data sent to the API is validated against the appropriate schema.
-* Hooks for custom validation
+* Hooks can be defined to run code before validation and before/after database operations.
-* Hooks for access control
-* Hooks for filtering data
-* Rich queries (data population, search, etc.)
+* MongoDB's rich query capabilities can be leveraged through the use of URL query strings in `GET` requests.

 Inspired by [json-server](https://github.com/typicode/json-server).